shubhamgrover1/EL_Task2_my-app/README.md

 # EL_Task2_my-app

-This is a simple Node.js app for demonstrating CI/CD using Jenkins and Docker.
+This is a simple Node.js app for demonstrating CI/CD using Jenkins and Docker..

 ## Task Objective